deepdesign/podmate/client/src/components/Footer.README.md

 ## Making it Accessible Across Cursor Projects

 ### Option 1: Copy to Each Project
-Simply copy the `Footer.reusable.tsx` file and logo assets to each new project.
+Simply copy the `Footer.tsx` file and logo assets to each new project.

 ### Option 2: Create a Shared Components Repository
 Create a GitHub repository with reusable components and reference it in your projects.